 Big Smiles provides quality dental care to children in a school setting.
 It is our practice to always obtain informed consent and to only provide procedures that are medically necessary.
 We cannot provide details of this specific case without proper consent given federal laws that protect the privacy of the patient.

-According to Gorman, a significant problem is the lack of school nurses, many of whom have been cut from the school district because of budget cuts.
+Jennifer Gorman, SD Unified's Nursing & Wellness program manager, said it was her understanding Richardson had signed an authorization form.
+She said they would still look into what happened, even though this probably won't be the last medical problem in local schools."These things, other things are going to happen that are beyond our control," Gorman said.According to Gorman, a significant problem is the lack of school nurses, many of whom have been cut from the school district because of budget cuts.
 Gorman said a nurse would have been able to oversee Big Smiles' procedures and completion of authorization forms.